 We sponsored a Syrian family of four – a mother, older daughter and twin 8-year-old daughters.
 They fled to Lebanon after the father was killed by a sniper when he went out to buy bread, and they were refugees for approx. 3 years.
 The family arrived in Canada in December 2015.

-Since then, we sponsored two more Syrian cases, Ousama and Rooney, and the fourth case, a family of six, is underway.
+Since then, we sponsored two more Syrian cases, Ousama and Ronny, and the fourth case, a family of six, is underway.